Alice in Wonderland (1976 film): Adaptations

-In January 2004, Osco produced and directed an off-Broadway musical adaptation of Alice in Wonderland at the Kirk Theatre, New York.
-The stage production, entitled Alice in Wonderland: An Adult Musical Comedy, features an original score by TayWah and advertising that it is "for mature audiences only" and "contains full nudity".
-The show is set in a trailer park in Weehawken, New Jersey and follows Alice's sexual awakening as she "escapes her boyfriend's advances and mother's drunken rants" into a new erotic world.
+In January 2004, Osco oversaw an off-Broadway musical adaptation of Alice in Wonderland at the Kirk Theatre, New York.
+The production, entitled Alice in Wonderland: An Adult Musical Comedy, features an original score by TayWah and advertising that it is "for mature audiences only" and "contains full nudity".
+The show is set in a Weehawken, New Jersey trailer park and follows Alice's sexual awakening as she "escapes her boyfriend's advances and mother's drunken rants" into a new erotic world.

-Ken Russell planned a remake of the 1976 film, and co-wrote a screenplay for it with Osco, but Russell died before it could be produced.
+Filmmaker Ken Russell planned a remake of the 1976 film, and co-wrote a screenplay alongside Osco.
+However, Russell died before it could be produced.
 As of December 2011, Russell's widow and Osco were still moving forward with the remake's production, as a tribute to Russell.